How to Monitor a Topic on Twitter

 Who It Fits

-This page fits teams that need a repeated topic view, not one-off browsing
+For teams that need a topic view they can revisit, not a one-off search session

 Brand, communications, and monitoring teams

-These teams need to follow how a topic evolves around a brand, issue, or product category.
+These teams need to follow how a topic evolves around a brand, issue, product category, incident, launch, or campaign window.

 Research and strategy teams